-This multi-centre holiday to America takes in three of the most popular cities in the American South, Memphis, Nashville and New Orleans, all on the banks of the great Mississippi River.
+This multi-centre holiday to America takes in three of the most popular cities in the American South, Nashville, Memphis & New Orleans, all on the banks of the great Mississippi River.
 Each is known for its own particular style of music and cuisine, rock ‘n roll and soul food in Memphis, country music and Southern comfort food in Nashville, and jazz and Creole in New Orleans.

-Your holiday will continue in Memphis, famous as the birthplace of Elvis Presley, legendary ‘King of Rock ‘n Roll’ and site of Graceland.
+Your multi-centre holiday, featuring some of America’s great music cities, will continue in Memphis, famous as the birthplace of Elvis Presley, legendary ‘King of Rock ‘n Roll’ and site of Graceland.
 Memphis is known for music, not only rock ‘n roll but also for blues and soul.
 Music fans from all over the world stroll down legendary Beale Street in the downtown area, here you will have ample opportunity to sample the famous Memphis soul food and enjoy the entertainment in any of the 25 music venues along the route.

-Next, you’ll travel further south to New Orleans, famous for its jazz, Creole cuisine and the ‘big easy’ lifestyle.
+New Orleans, famous for its jazz, Creole cuisine and the ‘big easy’ lifestyle is the last stop on your holiday.
 Bourbon Street is known for its extravagant carnivals and parades, the annual Mardi Gras in particular.
 The French Quarter comes to life at night.
 Revel in a giant street party with throngs of people dancing to the strains of jazz music coming from the numerous bars that stay open all night.

 Nashville - Mingle with locals and catch some lives performances by great names in music at the 3rd and Lindsey.

 Memphis - For the best views of the Peabody Hotel's famous duck march, arrive 30 minutes before their 11am arrival and 5pm departure from the grand hotel's lobby fountain.